 - Harass, abuse or harm another person, including sending unwelcomed communications to others using FDNA;

-- Upload a profile image that is not your likeness or a head-shot photo;
+- Upload a profile image that is not an individual’s likeness or a head-shot photo;

-- Use or attempt to use another’s account without authorization from the user, or create a false identity on FDNA;
+- Use or attempt to use another’s User Account without authorization from the user, or create a false identity on FDNA;

 - Upload, post, transmit or otherwise make available or initiate any content that:

 - Falsely states, impersonates or otherwise misrepresents your identity, including but not limited to misrepresenting your current or previous positions and qualifications, or your affiliations with a person or entity, past or present;